-Our office recently switched from Medfusion to Follow My Health and is in the process of registering patients with this new patient portal system.
-Right now, parents of children age 12 to 17 will be unable to create a patient portal account.
-We are making adjustments to the settings and working to balance access to information with applicable NC confidentiality laws.
+Our office switched from Medfusion to Follow My Health in December 2020 and is in the process of registering patients with this new patient portal system.
 Please give our office a call to get set up on the portal or with any questions.
-And thank you for your continued patience during this major change.
+Thank you for your continued patience during this major change.

 Exciting News from CHP-A: NEW patient friendly PORTAL arrives Wed.
 Dec.
 23rd.